 # Add to your Claude Code skills

 This is an implementation that actually works, containing a hackable script so you can configure it to your env and favorite agentic AI CLI.
-It's set up by default to use Claude Code in a Docker sandbox, but supports many other agentic AI CLIs.
+It's set up by default to use Claude Code in Docker Sandboxes, and supports multiple Docker Sandboxes agents.

 I recommend using a CLI to bootstrap your project with the necessary tools and dependencies, e.g.: